AdaRubric: Task-Adaptive Rubrics for Reliable LLM Agent Evaluation and Reward Learning: Analysis

 \subsection{Rubric Quality: Human Study}

 We assess the quality of \adarubric-generated rubrics through a human study with five domain experts across 60 tasks (20 WebArena, 20 ToolBench, 20 AgentBench).
 Each expert rates every dimension on three criteria (1--5 Likert): \emph{Task-Relevance}, \emph{Orthogonality}, and \emph{Completeness} (does the full set of dimensions cover the task's success criteria?).
-We compare against expert-designed rubrics and generic fixed rubrics.
+We compare against expert-designed rubrics and generic fixed rubrics (Table~\ref{tab:rubric_quality}).

-\adarubric-generated rubrics score $4.3 / 4.2 / 4.1$ on relevance, orthogonality, and completeness---only $0.3$ below expert-designed rubrics on each dimension, a negligible gap for automated generation.
-Generic fixed rubrics score critically low on completeness ($1.6$), confirming that standard chat-assistant dimensions leave large portions of agent task quality unmeasured.
+\adarubric-generated rubrics score 4.3/4.2/4.1 on relevance, orthogonality, and completeness, within $0.2$--$0.4$ of expert-designed rubrics on each dimension, a small gap for fully automated generation.
+Generic fixed rubrics score critically low on completeness ($1.6$), confirming that standard chat-assistant dimensions leave large portions of the agent task quality unmeasured.
 The main gap from expert-designed rubrics is on edge-case coverage: experts include dimensions like \emph{CAPTCHA Handling} or \emph{Rate-Limit Awareness} that \adarubric occasionally misses for specialised tasks.

-\paragraph{Theoretical grounding.} We provide formal backing for the two core design choices.
-(1)~Under a continuous inverse-confidence noise model (a convenient idealization of the discrete 1--5 scoring scale), confidence-weighted aggregation is the Best Linear Unbiased Estimator (BLUE) for the per-dimension score, yielding strictly lower variance than uniform averaging (Gauss-Markov; Proposition~\ref{prop:blue} in Appendix~\ref{app:theory}).
-(2)~For any scalar threshold $\theta'$, there exists a trajectory that passes AbsoluteThreshold while one dimension scores arbitrarily close to zero; DimensionAwareFilter is the minimal additional constraint that provably closes this gap (Proposition~\ref{prop:masking}, Appendix~\ref{app:theory}).
-These results formally validate the empirical gains of DA over AT ($+0.04$~Pearson $r$, $+2.6$~pp DPO, Table~\ref{tab:filters}).